 How to Make Good Garden Soil.
 Starting from Scratch

 How do I get beneficial microbes into my soil?
-That’s the best part, theyre already IN there.
-You just have keep them happy and feed them well so they can multiply.
+That’s the best part, they’re already IN there.
+You just have to keep them happy and feed them well so they can multiply.

-Its the perfect environment.
+It’s the perfect environment.
 Soil humus is created by the decomposition of organic matter.
 It’s light and fluffy and contains nutrients that feed both microbe and plant.
 Its the perfect environment for both to thrive.
 Microbes will eat nutrients that are unavailable to the plant, break it down and actually feed it to the plant.

 Adding organic matter to the soil each year helps the symbiosis GO.
 If you have space and materials to make your own compost, its so much fun and an ultra effective way to create soil your plants will love.
 I’d never leave my garden without it!

-I’ll never understand why some people are angered by wood chips in the garden.
-The woman working at the hardware store actually told me that ‘when the roots hit the woodchips, or an air pocket in between, they die’.
+Some people don’t like wood chips in the garden.
+Can you imagine?
+The woman working at the hardware store actually told me that ‘when the roots hit the woodchips or an air pocket in between, they die’.
 I nodded my head politely and went about my business.
-Id rather pay attention to what people do to get results… Check out Garden Seeks blog post about using woodchips in the garden soil.
+I’d rather pay attention to what’s working for people… Check out Garden Seeks blog post about using woodchips in the garden soil.
 The winner in this experiment was a 50% woodchip/garden soil mix.

 How to Make Your Own Inoculant